Chi-Spaniel (Chihuahua & Cocker Spaniel Mix): Info, Pictures, Characteristics & Facts

 This sweet, super-smart pup deeply adores his family and is quite fond of other pets and kids as well.
 Not as yappy as other small dogs, the Chi-Spaniel would make the ideal addition to the home of an active family, couple, or individual.

-Before you decide to buy this particular breed of designer dog, it’s important to do thorough research about the Chi-Spaniel to ensure this pup is right for you.
+Before you decide to buy this Cocker Spaniel Chihuahua mix of designer dog, it’s important to do thorough research about the Chi-Spaniel to ensure this pup is right for you.
 Read the rest of our in-depth guide about this fun-loving pooch.

-With picture-perfect looks, including the floppy or erect ears, small size, and big, expressive eyes, it may be very tempting to scoop this puppy up and take it home as soon as you see it.
+With picture-perfect looks, including floppy or erect ears, small size, and big, expressive eyes, it may be very tempting to scoop this puppy up and take it home as soon as you see it.
 However, it’s also critical that you buy a Chi-Spaniel pup from a quality, reputable breeder.
 This will ensure that you are receiving a happy, healthy dog that will be the perfect companion for years to come.
+Quality breeders will screen puppy’s health and they’ll let you visit the facilities and even sometimes, meet the puppy’s parents.

 3 Little-Known Facts About the Chi-Spaniel